Qonfused/OCE-Build/docs/schema.md

 * All Apple-signed images.
 * All images at `\System\Library\CoreServices\boot.efi` within their filesystem.

-*Note 3*: This quirk is needed for macOS 10.4 to 10.12 (and higher, if Apple secure boot is not enabled), but only when the firmware itself includes a modern, more secure PE COFF image loader.
+*Note 3*: This quirk is needed for Mac OS X 10.4 to macOS 10.12 (and higher, if Apple secure boot is not enabled), but only when the firmware itself includes a modern, more secure PE COFF image loader.
 This applies to current builds of OpenDuet, and to OVMF if built from audk source code.

 <h3 id=booter-quirks-forcebootersignature>Booter -> Quirks -> ForceBooterSignature</h3>